BONUS: Don't want to read? Watch our webinar here: https://blog.nicejob.co/webinars/how-to-turn-your-website-into-an-unstoppable-sales-machine

 Now, we’re getting close to going live.
 But first, let’s make sure your website follows the same principles on other devices.

-So you’ve designed your lead-generation website on your computer…but how does it look on your phone?
+So you’ve designed your lead-generation website on your computer, but how does it look on your phone?

-In 2019, most of the customers who visit your website will visit your website via their phone.
+These days, most of the customers who visit your website will visit your website via their phone.

 For your website to generate leads, it must do so on all devices and all browsers.
-That means you must build it so that it’s adaptive to your customer’s phone, computer, tablet — whatever they use.
+That means you must build it so that it’s adaptive to your customer’s phone, computer, tablet—whatever they use.

 Keeping your conversion rate high on a mobile device is a challenge.
 You don’t have as much space to work with.